Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/3_LED_Bar.rst

     :lines: 11-14
     :dedent:

-Then, in loop(), use two “for” loop to realize flowing water light from left to right and from right to left.
+Then, in loop(), use two "for" loop to realize flowing water light from left to right and from right to left.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_03.1_FlowingLight/Sketch_03.1_FlowingLight.ino
     :linenos: